What is FOS and Where Do You Get It?

-Some High Fiber Foods Contain a Substance You Need Daily
+Some High Fiber Foods Contain This Nutrient You Need Daily

 It's no secret that you need plenty of high fiber foods for optimal health.
 Also, some fiber rich foods contain a substance that you should be sure to consume on a regular basis; FOS.
 In this article you'll learn about FOS; what it is, where to get it, and why you need it daily.
 First, it is important to remember that you need 25-35 grams of fiber every day, and that there are many different kinds of high fiber foods.